-Once you have made the decision to pursue a career as an electrical engineer, you can explore the many tools and resources on MySECO to assist you in achieving the education requirements necessary to practice in your profession.
+Once you have decided to become an electrical engineer, you can explore the many tools and resources on MySECO to help you get the necessary education to practice in your profession.
 Entry-level requirements for electrical engineers vary greatly depending on your employer and specific job.
 At a minimum, you will need a bachelor's degree in electrical engineering.
-Many employers also value practical experience, so participation in cooperative engineering programs, in which you earn academic credit for structured work experience, is valuable as well.
+Many employers also value practical experience.
+You can earn academic credit for structured work experience by participating in cooperative engineering programs.
 Having a professional engineer license can also greatly improve your chances of finding employment.

-College Scorecard is a great starting point for researching and selecting an education institution.
+College Scorecard is a great starting point for finding an education institution.
 When you visit College Scorecard, search by program/degree, location, size and more to find a program of study near you.
-You can also use the Scholarship Finder to assist with locating funding relevant to the military community to pay for classes.
+You can also use the Scholarship Finder on MySECO to assist with locating funding relevant to the military community to help pay for classes.